1981 Major League Baseball strike: The All-Star Game

-Major League Baseball resumed on August 9 with the All-Star Game in Cleveland's Municipal Stadium.
-The All-Star Game, which was originally scheduled to be held on July 14, now served as a prelude to play resuming on August 10.
-The National League beat the American League 5–4.

-When play resumed, attendance dropped in 17 of 24 cities and television ratings slumped sharply.
+Major League Baseball resumed on August 9 with the All-Star Game at Cleveland Municipal Stadium.
+The game, which was originally scheduled to be held on July 14, now served as a prelude to play resuming on August 10.
+The National League beat the American League, 5–4.
+When regular-season play resumed, attendance dropped in 17 of 24 cities and television ratings slumped sharply.
 Despite the disgruntled fans, the All-Star Game, which was played on a Sunday instead of the usual Tuesday, had its largest attendance (72,086), due to the large seating capacity of Municipal Stadium.

 The split-season format

 Due to the two-month strike, the owners tried to create an equitable solution.
-So on August 6, the owners decided to split the 1981 season into two halves, with the first-place teams from each half in each division (or a wild card team if the same club won both halves) meeting in a best-of-five divisional playoff series (this playoff round, known as the League Division Series was a one-off for this season; it was not until 13 years later in 1994 that the LDS round would become permanent in MLB [it was first played in 1995, as the 1994 season was ended due to another strike], when the league introduced the three-division format).
-The four survivors would then move on to the two best-of-five League Championship Series.
+So on August 6, the owners decided to split the 1981 season into two halves, with the first-place teams from each half in each division (or a wild card team if the same club won both halves) meeting in a best-of-five divisional playoff series (this playoff round, known as the Division Series was only used this season; it was not until 13 years later in 1994 that the round became permanent in MLB [it was first played in 1995, as the 1994 season ended prematurely because of another strike], when the league introduced the three-division format).
+The four survivors then played in the best-of-five League Championship Series.
 It was the first time that Major League Baseball used a split-season format since 1892.